devravager/Trick-privacy-policy-/README.md

 📬 Message System & Usage

-Trick includes features such as welcome messages, embeds, image banners, and automated messages.
+Vortex includes features such as welcome messages, embeds, image banners, and automated messages.
 Therefore:

 You must not use NSFW or offensive content in welcome images, embeds, or message systems.

 Server owners and administrators are solely responsible for setting up and monitoring the bot’s behavior.

-It is your responsibility to ensure that other server members do not misuse Levix's functionality.
+It is your responsibility to ensure that other server members do not misuse Vortex's functionality.

 All setup actions (like custom welcome messages or anti-nuke config) must be done properly.
 Improper setup resulting in abuse is the responsibility of the server's management.